The Indiana Update

 A BIRTHDAY BROUHAHA!

 I had another opportunity this past weekend to really cherish one of the family pets...
 It was on Mother's Day no less, just an extra special little gift for me.
 The culprit was Calli, normally our least troublesome beast.
-Mother's Day also happened to be Reece's 20th birthday this year, so I was busy frosting cupcakes.
-Each of my kid's celebrated their 5th birthday with cupcakes made to resemble herself or himself (or as we like to say here in Indiana, "hisself) and for some unfathomable (unfathomable in hindsight that is, I'm sure it made perfect sense at some point) I decided Reece needed to have "little Reece" cupcakes for his birthday.
-Traditionally I used colored coconut for the hair, but due to his coconut aversion I painstakingly shaved Hershey bars with a vegetable peeler to produce a nice mound of brunette locks.
+Mother's Day also happened to be someone's birthday this year, so I was busy frosting cupcakes, which I had for some unfathomable reason decided to decorate in the image of the birthday boy.
+Traditionally I use colored coconut for the hair, but due to a coconut aversion I painstakingly shaved Hershey bars with a vegetable peeler to produce a nice mound of brunette locks.
 About 2 hours into the project I finally began the decorating process.
 I was sitting at the kitchen table and had a cookie sheet full of cupcakes on the kitchen chair next to me, which seemed logical and handy as well.
 Just as I was picking up steam and the M&M's and chocolate were flying, I heard David sternly reprimanding Calli for stealing a cupcake.
 How she did this without anyone noticing, I do not know, but unbeknownst to us, she's a fairly stealth creature.
 I quickly picked up the tray to get it out of harm's way only to notice that not just one cupcake had gone missing, but 11.
 Furthermore, their was evidence in the form of 10 partially chewed up cupcake wrappers behind the recliner in the family room.
 Yes, this was accomplished in a matter of probably less than 10 minutes.
 I was incredulous and appalled at the incredibly piggish behavior of a beloved member of my family, a creature I lovingly feed and care for (okay, not really, I pretty much leave that to others, but I do buy the dog food and remind people to brush and feed her!)

 Suffice it to say, the offender was banned to the out of doors for the next 48 hours, perchance the red velvet cake were to make an appearance in an altered form!
 I'm pleased to tell you that in the end everything came out okay (no pun intended) and both beast and birthday boy survived!